 - Is feasible – that is, the project is within our capacity to provide needed support, such as funds, mentors and instructional technologists; and

 - In the case of developing a new course, has endorsement from a department or program chair concurring that resources are currently available to allow the faculty member to teach the new course.

-Proposals are due February 2, 2015 and should be submitted using the online application form https://www.fivecolleges.edu/surveys/blended-learning-rfp-2015.
+Proposals are due by the end of Sunday, January 31, 2016 and should be submitted using the online application form at https://www.fivecolleges.edu/blended/apply/bl-humanities-application-2016.
 Proposals will be reviewed by the project steering committee for curricular and intellectual merit, but also with regard for our capacity to meet the technical needs of the project from Five College or campus-based resources as confirmed by offices on the campuses.
-Awards will be announced by April 15, 2015.
-Anyone interested in submitting a proposal is encouraged to consult with Rogelio Miñana, Director of the Five College Blended Learning Program (firstname.lastname@example.org) or Nate Therien, Five College Director for Academic Programs (email@example.com).
+Awards will be announced by April 15, 2016.
+Persons interested in submitting a proposal are encouraged to consult with Nate Therien, Five College Director for Academic Programs (firstname.lastname@example.org).